Glowing GMO Sushi

 I find this video to be disturbing.
 Are these clowns trying to get people used to the idea of eating fluorescent, glow-in-the-dark, genetically-modified foods?

-The GloFish® is a patented and trademarked brand of genetically modified (GM) fluorescent zebrafish sold by Yorktown Technologies.
+The GloFish® (link is external) is a patented (link is external) and trademarked brand of genetically modified (GM) fluorescent zebrafish sold by Yorktown Technologies.
 Although not originally developed for the ornamental fish trade, it is one of the first genetically modified animals to become publicly available as a pet.
 Although not originally developed for use in sushi, it is one of the first genetically modified animals to become publicly available as meat.

 If you want your food to glow in the dark, don't cook it!
-Proteins like GFP will become denatured.
+Proteins like GFP (link is external) will become denatured (link is external).
 However, you can freeze GloFish® and they will not be denatured.
 Frozen and raw GloFish® will still fluoresce, and therefore make a visually exciting addition to experimental sushi recipes.

 NOTE: be careful, vinegar can also denature proteins.
 In order to safely prepare GloFish® you may want to freeze them to kill bacteria and parasites.
 You will also need to inquire about what chemicals (antibiotics and such) the fish have been exposed to prior to purchase.